denten-books/plain-text/4-format.md

 Programming languages guide thought through a series of transformations in the passage between bodies, screens, and archives.
 Code breaks thought up into differentiated units.
 It consequently reassembles the units back together into a continuous, affective whole.
-Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146;
+What starts as a thought turns first into bits and then into units of meaning like sentences, paragraphs, pages, and books.
-@jakobson_closing_1960, 355].
+Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146; @jakobson_closing_1960, 355].
 In the phatic function lies the essence of formatting.

 Imagine communicating by telegraph in two different languages with a friend, for example.
 Occasionally, besides whatever else you wanted to say, envision